inrupt/artifact-generator/README.md

 vocabulary.

-Perhaps the single most important, and widely used, vocabulary today is Schema.org, from Google, Mircosoft, Yaoo and Yandex.
+Perhaps the single most important, and widely used, vocabulary today is Schema.org, from Google, Microsoft, Yahoo and Yandex.
 The official RDF for Schema.org is defined here: `https://schema.org/version/latest/schemaorg-current-http.ttl`.

 But any individual or company is completely free to use the Artifact